payalchandak/gpt/README.md

   system_prompt: You are a helpful assistant.
   log_dir: ${hydra:run.dir}
 ```
-The `GPT` class provides functionality to query GPT 4 in a chat interface while logging all conversations.
+The `GPT` class provides functionality to query GPT 4 in a chat interface while logging all conversations and automatically retrying after a RateLimitError from OpenAI.
 A demo for using `GPT` is provided in `run.py`.